October 25, 2016

-“Initially we found that only around 30 percent of students had been in an actual cleanroom, which isn’t many.
-After using our training, about 97 percent of those surveyed says they felt more prepared when going into the real environment,” Abel says.
-“Students reported improved confidence in their ability to fulfill the manipulations and in knowing where to find information relative to the products that are being prepared.
-Students also reported a nearly 50 percent improvement in comfort as to training others on proper technique.”
+"Initially we found that only around 30 percent of students had been in an actual cleanroom, which isn't many.
+After using our training, about 97 percent of those surveyed said they felt more prepared when going into the real environment," Abel said.
+"Students reported improved confidence in their ability to fulfill the manipulations and in knowing where to find information relative to the products that are being prepared.
+Students also reported a nearly 50 percent improvement in comfort as to training others on proper technique."

 Penguin Innovations is seeking additional partners in both academic and hospital arenas.
 The company is also seeking opportunities to test its technology in a practice environment, such as a small or large hospital and is seeking funding to further commercialize the technology.

 Penguin Innovations have been twice selected as a finalist for The Mira Awards and won the Innovation and Teaching Award from Purdue's College of Pharmacy in 2014.